gvenezia/citySelect/README.md

 - Users can sign-up for an account in order to post comments

 ### Technologies Used
-Primarily made with MongoDB, Express.js, and Node.js.
+Primarily made with Vanilla JS, MongoDB, Express.js, and Node.js.

 I also make use of ejs, mongoose, a modular file structure, and RESTful routing.

 Passport, passport-local, and passport-local-mongoose handle the authentication.

 ### To-do
-- add UPDATE and DESTROY routes
-- UI improvements
-- Refactor
 - Deploy the app

 ![screenshot of the landing page](https://github.com/gvenezia/myWebsite/blob/master/images/citySelect.png)